 - Orientate students in the use of the virtual learning environment (VLE), and mode of study. - Prepare students for studying with UCEM. - Support students to identify further ways to support their progress through their learning journey.
 There are a variety of resources which will help the student to get started.
 These include tutorials about how to use the VLE, the UCEM e-Library and information regarding how to engage in teaching, learning and assessment.
 Further information relating to study skills support is also included.
 All of this information is key to having a successful start to supported online learning with UCEM.
 Student learning support The programme is taught via UCEM's VLE and academic facilitation and support is provided online, giving student's access to UCEM Academics and Tutors and other students worldwide.
 The Education team will guide and support students' learning.
 Other UCEM administrative teams provide support for assessments and technical issues including ICT.
 UCEM's 'Student Central' portal provides the main point of contact for students for these teams throughout the duration of their programme.
 Each student, wherever their location, will have access to a wealth of library and digital resources to support their studies.
 Where appropriate, students will be encouraged to draw upon their local context when writing their assessments.
 The Academic Support and Enhancement Teaching (ASET) Team works with departments and students to promote student retention, achievement and success.
-This work is achieved through a multi-faceted approach, which consists of: - Supporting learning on modules by responding to academic non-subject specific queries and assisting with asynchronous and synchronous learning delivery and making proactive contact with non-engaged students. - Identifying students who are at risk of interrupting their studies and/or withdrawing at specific points in the learning journey. - Working with students with additional learning needs so that they can reach their potential. - Working with academics to identify ways in which student success can be further facilitated. - Supporting both students and academic staff through timely interventions which may include creating support materials and providing academic study skills support through academic skills surgeries.
+This work is achieved through a multi-faceted approach, which consists of: - delivering support tutorials to students identified as academically at risk to develop the academic skills needed for success; - developing 'self-serve' support resources to enable students to develop their academic skills; - delivering teaching webinars and drop-in sessions on academic skills; - working with students with additional learning needs so that they can reach their potential; working with the Education team and other support teams to identify ways in which student success can be further facilitated.
 Relevant research is also carried out to inform proactive interventions, and to develop policy and practice.
 Disability, neurodiversity, and wellbeing related support is provided via a dedicated Disability and Welfare team at UCEM.
 English language support For those students whose first language is not English, or those students who wish to develop their English language skills, additional support is provided through online resources on the VLE in the resource 'Developing Academic Writing', and / or via the ASET Team.
 The VLE resource includes topics such as sentence structure, writing essays and guidance for writing at Master's level aimed at developing students study skills, whilst the ASET Team offer more personalised one-to-one or group support.
 Personal and professional development It is envisaged the majority of cognate students will already have Chartered status associated with their relevant professional body.
 Those perhaps non-cognate, un-Chartered and transitioning to a career in the built environment career will be guided on the relevance of professional membership, specific requirements and what might best suit their needs and aspirations.
 More generally, UCEM has a dedicated careers advisor to ensure students have appropriate access to careers education, information, advice and guidance.
 Programme specific support This programme has a Programme Leader, as well as Module Leaders, other academics and Academic Support Tutors to support the students throughout their time with the programme.
 UCEM staff are accessible during normal UK working hours, during which they also monitor forums asynchronously and provide encouragement, assistance and necessary academic and student feedback services.
 Access to the UCEM e-Library is on a 24/7 basis and UCEM has a full-time e-Librarian during normal UK working hours.